+High

-High Q: High A: Low C: High
+Q: High A: Low C: High

-Low Q: Low A: NR C: NR
+Introduction of microbial Medium pathogens Q: Low A: NR C: NR

 Galls on the blade of Laminaria hyperborea and spot disease are associated with the endophyte Streblonema sp. although the causal agent is unknown (bacteria, virus or endophyte).
 Resultant damage to the blade and stipe may increase losses in storms.
 The endophyte inhibits spore production and therefore recruitment and recoverability (Lein et al., 1991).